 With a background as a former travel agent and passionate social media marketer, her experience aligned perfectly with SmartFlyer’s Marketing and Social Media Manager role.
-Always on the hunt for the next hot travel trend, you can usually find Kayla reading, writing and consuming content, an americano rarely out of reach.
+She is passionate about empowering the ever-growing community of Smarties to approach social media marketing with authenticity while working in tandem with travel industry partners to tell their stories through the SmartFlyer lens.
+Always on the hunt for the next hot travel trend, you can typically find Kayla reading, running, writing, and consuming content, an americano (or glass of wine, depending on the time!) rarely out of reach.

 I’m a super visual person, so putting together a virtual board of interesting spots is a must.
-I’ll bookmark cafés that I want to try, murals I need to find and shots of the scenery that I’m dying to discover with my own eyes.
+I’ll bookmark cafés that I want to try, murals I need to find, and shots of the scenery that I’m dying to discover with my own eyes.
 Of course, if there are any special restaurants I want to try, I’ll try and snag a res prior to departure.
 For me, packing is always an afterthought!
 I’m totally the one throwing things in my suitcase a few hours before an international flight, barely able to get it zipped.